Application of Continuous Data Assimilation in High-Resolution Ocean Modeling: Methods

 \subsection{Numerical Scheme}

 MPAS-Ocean was developed with the option to use different time-stepping schemes to advance the governing equations forward in time.
-The methods we used in our simulations were a barotropic-baroclinic splitting explicit scheme, as well as a forward Euler scheme that we implemented for our validation tests.
+The methods we used in our simulations were a barotropic-baroclinic splitting explicit scheme (SE), as well as a forward Euler scheme that we implemented for our validation tests.
 MPAS-Ocean additionally has a fourth order Runge-Kutta (RK4) scheme, however we note that, as pointed out in \cite{Olson_Titi_2008_TCFD}, the AOT algorithm cannot be faithfully implemented with higher-order Runge-Kutta methods, or implicit methods, due to the fact that the feedback control term, being based on data, cannot be evaluated at arbitrary arguments.
 We note that the forward Euler scheme is applied specifically to the momentum equation.
-We found that the inclusion of tracers and thickness tendencies introduced instabilities making the forward Euler scheme unsuitable for the high resolution tests using the full ocean model.
+We found that the inclusion of terms in the tracer and vertical layer thickness equations introduced instabilities, making the forward Euler scheme unsuitable for the high resolution tests using the full ocean model.

-Details of the specific time-stepping schemes used in MPAS-Ocean can be found in \cite{mpas-1}, we note that the forward Euler scheme was implemented as a modification of the current RK4 scheme.
+Details of the specific time-stepping schemes used in MPAS-Ocean can be found in \cite{mpas-1}.
+We note that the forward Euler scheme was implemented as a modification of the current RK4 scheme.
 The assimilated equations were simulated using the same numerical scheme used to generate the initial data, with the exception that the feedback control term was implemented as an explicit term in both the momentum and tracer equations, except for certain validation tests which we discuss below.

 Additionally we note that our simulations were all conducted on the Cori computing cluster at the National Energy Research Scientific Computing Center (NERSC).
 We utilized Cori's Haswell system partition which utilizes Intel Xeon processors (E5-2698 v3) running at a clock rate of 2.3 GHz.
 Numerical tests were performed using 512 cores for low resolution and 4096 cores for high resolution simulations of the ocean.